Chock-full

-The word is chock-full, not chalk-full.
-Chock-full means full to the limit.
-Its origins are mysterious, though there are many theories that we won’t go into here.
+The word meaning full to the limit is chock-full.
+It is commonly misspelled chalk-full, probably due to the close similarity in sound between chock and chalk especially in American pronunciation.
+Chock-full‘s origins are mysterious, though there are many theories that we won’t go into here.
 There is usually a hyphen between chock and full, though you’ll often see the term with a space instead of a hyphen.
-Here’s are a few examples of chock-full used well:

 This Blu-ray is chock-full of extras, and they’re worth digging into.
 [Hollywood.com]

-Today, that mine, chock-full of so-called rare-earth metals, is responsible for one of the fastest windfalls in private-equity history . . .
+Today, that mine, chock-full of so-called rare-earth metals, is responsible for one of the fastest windfalls in private-equity history.
 [Wall Street Journal]

 But really, the collection (from Versace’s secondary line) was chock-full of pieces that would find favor on the red carpet any day of the week.
 [Los Angeles Times]